antick/mojo/backend/mods/holdings-reimagined/README.md

 It also enables cities for all government types.

+It has a scroll area for building slots in the county view so you can see all your slots without cluttering the county window.

 ## Game Rules

 - **Change Holding Type Cost**: Change the cost of changing holding type